 "You look like hell, Erin."

 "Thanks, Jake.
 I love you too.
 Lets eat."

 They got through dinner on small talk and warm glances.
 Erin ate little and generally pushed her food around on the plate.
-Her upper lip was split and swollen, her left eye was black, and a small-but-angry gash marred the beautiful, smooth left cheek where Pauls studded leather glove had connected.
+Her upper lip was split and swollen, her left eye starting to turn black, and a small-but-angry gash marred the beautiful, smooth left cheek where Pauls studded leather glove had connected.
 Her quick reflexes enabled her to pull back and avoid further damage, but the punch still made her see stars.